 Is the baby going to look like me in an ovodonation?

 Those responsible for choosing the donor in a clinic first consider the blood group compatibility with the recipient.
 Next, phenotypic characteristics such as race, weight, height, hair and eye color are compared.
 Therefore, there are usually similarities between the mother and the future child.

 In addition, although genetics is important in the development of the baby, education and environment also play a major role in the formation of personality and character.

 What does matching with an egg donor mean?

 The term matching refers to the matching that the medical team must do in order to assign the most suitable egg donor to the patient who will receive the donated eggs.

 This matching process can be phenotypic (physical characteristics such as eye color, hair, etc.), immunological (blood group and Rh factor), genetic (through genetic compatibility testing with the male who will provide the sperm) and even facial (using biometry).
 However, genetic and facial matching, although increasingly used, are not always performed.

-If you are going to undergo an IVF treatment with donated eggs, also called donor eggs, we recommend you to read this article egg donationwe recommend you to read this article: Donor-Egg IVF Procedure for Recipients - Protocol & Cost.
+If you are going to undergo an IVF treatment with donated eggs, we recommend reading this article: Donor-Egg IVF Procedure for Recipients - Protocol & Cost.

-On the other hand, if you are interested in knowing in more detail the psychological controls performed on egg donors, you can access the following link: Psychological Assessment of Egg & Sperm Donors.
+Alternatively, if you are interested in knowing more about the psychological controls performed on egg donors, you can access the following link: Psychological Assessment of Egg & Sperm Donors.